OctopusDeploy/docs/src/pages/docs/octopus-rest-api/octopus-cli/create-release.md

                              an asterisk.
 An asterisk will be assumed for StepName, PackageID, or PackageName if they are omitted.
+                             Can be specified multiple times.
+      --git-resource=VALUE   [Optional] Git ref to use for a Git resource in the release.
+Format: StepName:GitRef or
+                             StepName:GitResourceName:GitRef.
+GitRef can be
+                             replaced with an asterisk.
+An asterisk means use the step-defined default branch.
+                             Can be specified multiple times.
       --packagesFolder=VALUE [Optional] A folder containing NuGet packages from which we should get versions.
       --releaseNotes=VALUE   [Optional] Release Notes for the new release.